psnjiki/bike-trips/README.md

     json.dump(args, f)
 ```

-If you have the url to trip files, you may process it this way:
+If you have urls to trip files, you may process them this way:

 ```python
 from biketrips.bikesystem import selector